xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 We can see three classes created (1 for each domain rule plus default class for non-matching traffic): 0x78000003 for IPv4 to IPv6 translation, 0x78000004 for for IPv6 to IPv4 translation and default class 0xf8000002.
 Missing any of the classes or not seeing proper IP addresses associated with those would mean that configuration did no apply correctly.
 One recomendation would be to try removing configuration for the whole instance and applying it back.

 2. Before we check the PBR programming we need to make sure that corresponding Null0 routes have been created for traffic Destination Addresses to be translated.
 That is done for PBR to be able to intercept this traffic to send further for translation.
-As we see from policy-map output above we need to have Null0 for prefixes 166.1.32.0/24 and 3601:d01:3344::/48:
+As we see from policy-map output above we need to have Null0 for prefixes 166.1.32.0/24 and 3601:d01:3344::/48.
+This routing entrees will be created automatically by the system:

 		"show route 166.1.32.0/24"